 What do you need to know before traveling to Italy?
 Apart from basic facts like currency and how to apply for a visa, we suggest you start booking hotels and transportation in advance to find better prices and more places.
 This is particularly important if you are traveling in the high season.

-With our Italy travel guide, we give you the tools to organize a trip your own.
-But if you’d rather sit and relax and delegate all things logistics, below you will find also a choice of the best companies for Italy tours, both complete packages and day trips.
+With our Italy travel guide, we give you the tools to organize a trip on your own.
+But if you’d rather sit and relax and delegate all things logistics, below you will find also a choice of the best companies for top Italy tours, including Italy bike tours and Italy food tours, both complete packages and day trips.

 - Language: Italian plus German and French in some regions and local dialects that change depending on cities, towns, and small villages.